raspberrypilearning/recruiting-volunteers/en/step_4.md

 ### Direct email or letter

+Template letter to a general audience
+Template letter to a corporate office
+Template letter to a educational institution
 Template letter to parents

 ### Placing posters in key places
 Poster - "Volunteers needed” editable template

+### Talking to parents of attendees

+Parent/guardian guide to CoderDojo
+Orientation slide deck for parents/guardians

 ### Newspaper articles